Helping to enhance the communities where we live and work

 In particular, we partner with schools and students to help them succeed academically and prepare for future success through programs that include:

 - Cristo Rey Jesuit High School, which serves low-income and minority youth on the southwest side of Chicago.

 - Jose de Diego Community Academy, our partner in helping to improve literacy, increase the use of technology, and encourage and reward academic achievement.

-- The LAF and The Law Project, whom we have teamed up with to open a legal clinic to assist low-income families of students enrolled at Jose de Diego Community Academy.
+- Legal Aid Chicago, whom we have teamed up with to open a legal clinic to assist low-income families of students enrolled at Jose de Diego Community Academy.

 - Townsend Harris High School Moot Court/Mock Trial Team, where students from diverse backgrounds with a high level of academic achievement learn how to read legal opinions, structure legal arguments, and conduct direct and cross-examinations.

 - Constitutional Rights Foundation’s Youth Internship Program, which places low-income, urban high school students from the Los Angeles area as paid interns at law firms, businesses and government agencies.